Mohanad-Abakar/AIA-VRN-Collector/README.md

 TWILIO_AUTH_TOKEN=your_auth_token_here

 # The Twilio Assistant SID you built in the console
-TWILIO_ASSISTANT_SID=UAxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+TWILIO_ASSISTANT_SID=aiaxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 # A Twilio Voice-capable “From” number, in E.164 format
-TWILIO_FROM_NUMBER=+1xxxxxxxxxx
+TWILIO_FROM_NUMBER=+xxxxxxxxxx

-# Your public ngrok HTTPS URL (e.g. abcdef1234.ngrok.io), used for Twilio webhooks
+# Your public ngrok HTTPS URL (e.g. abcdef1234.ngrok.io, remove the https://), used for Twilio webhooks
-NGROK_URL=abcdef1234.ngrok.io
+NGROK_URL=xxxx.ngrok.io
 Important:

-Do not commit .env to version control.

-Make sure NGROK_URL matches your live ngrok tunnel (if you run ngrok http 4000, note the xxxxxx.ngrok.io subdomain).
+Make sure NGROK_URL matches your live ngrok tunnel (if you run ngrok http 4000, note the xxxxxx.ngrok.io subdomain). you can use any other method, whataver make your localhost reachable outside.

 3. Install backend dependencies bash